• Skip to primary navigation

 Instructions

-• Dry roast horse gram till slightly browned, it will start giving a nice aroma at that stage switch and transfer to a plate, set aside.
+• Roast until it is golden and starts giving a nice aroma at that stage switch off and transfer to a plate, set aside.

-• Finally add tamarind.
-Cool down the mixture and transfer to a mixer.
+• Cool down completely then transfer to a mixer jar.

-• Add little water and grind it form a semi coarse paste.
+• Add little water and grind to a chutney consistency.

 Notes

-• If you like ginger flavour, then add a small piece of ginger while grinding.
+• If you like ginger flavor, then add a small piece of ginger while grinding.

 • You can even add garlic while roasting the ingredients then grind it.

-• Add 1 big onion while sauteing to give a different flavour.
+• Add 1 big onion while sauteing to give volume and a different flavor.

 Nutrition Facts